mattschlosser/oslo/README.md

 # Oslo Events

- For easily scraping data from the adb logs to access motion sensor data on the Pixel 4/4 XL.
+ For easily scraping data from the ADB logs to access the Motion Sense data on the Pixel 4/4 XL.
+This is named Oslo because Oslo was the code name while the
+ Pixel 4 was in development.
+It is part of a wider project known as [Project Soli](https://atap.google.com/soli/)

 ```
 npm i oslo-events